Greetings Elementary Educators!

-Through the years, NCAEE has continued to uphold this standard of excellence in professional development, and this year we are proud to celebrate 10 years of making a difference.
-Our Annual Elementary School Conference is the highlight of our year, and it will be held at the Koury Convention Center in Greensboro from October 20 – 22.
-We’re excited to feature Scholastic author Kelly Bergman as our keynote speaker who will share her message, “Joyful Teaching through Changes and Challenges.”
-Click the Conference link in the left sidebar to learn more.
+Through the years, NCAEE has continued to uphold this standard of excellence in professional development, and this year we are proud to celebrate 11 years of making a difference.
+Our Annual Elementary School Conference is the highlight of our year, and it will be held at the Embassy Suites Resort in the Charlotte/Concord area from October 19 – 21.
+Check back for more information about the conference around the first of the year.

 NCAEE also offers professional development in each of the eight regions across the state.
 The participants of these workshops will not only gain valuable knowledge but also have an opportunity to win some fantastic door prizes.
 Prizes may include a Nook, a Kindle, or conference registration for our annual conference.
-To find out what's going on in your region, click the Regional News link to find more information about the regional conference in your area.
+Please visit our Regional News link to find more information about the regional conference in your area.

 Grants and Awards

 Connect with Us!

 One goal of NCAEE is to create a connected network of elementary educators who will collaborate, share ideas, and support each other.
 With this in mind, we’ve launched a presence in several social networks, and we hope you’ll connect with us on those sites.
 We were already on Facebook and Twitter, and we’ve added Pinterest boards and a blog.
 You can use the icons at the top of the right sidebar to find us and follow us on those sites.